gazebosim/gz-sim/tutorials/physics.md

 There are a few different ways of telling Gazebo which engine to load.

+For any method, you should provide the name of your plugin's shared library, but the `lib` prefix and the file extension are optional.
+So in this example, the file is `libCustomEngine.so` but it's enough to set `CustomEngine`.

 ### From SDF

 You can tell Gazebo what engine to load from the SDF world file by giving the